Willowlark/aurii/_aurii_world_guide/4-2-Callora.md

 *Cal-lor-ah : Legacy and Loyality*

-### Ruling Class
+## Ruling Class

 **Type of Rule**: Traditional Aristocracy

-Callora is the western split of the Callorian Alliance, retaining the Alliance's name as it came from the Kingdom Callora which still resides in the territory.
+Callora is the western split of the Callorian League, retaining the League's name as it came from the Kingdom Callora which still resides in the territory.
 Three other kingdoms exist in the space Callora territory, however their kings now serve the king of Callora and this effectively makes them Dukes or the like rather than individual kingdoms.
 Callora has a royal family with multiple branch families and rule is passed down by birthright.
 Family generally determines social status, and one does not jump from class to class easily.

-### Culture & Social Classes
+## Culture & Social Classes

 Callora is the nation to change the least after the Callorian Divide.
 Callora is very much a traditional kingdom, thriving in a temperate climate.
 Their primary food source are farms maintained by the population, both animal and plant products.
 They have sea access and while trade with Wynne has slowed considerably, they still make fair use of the water for fishing.